lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

-Original guide from Pain Perdu never included the WAV channel possibilities, and in the beginning I was sceptical to even put much modulation there because it's already really powerful on its own, but here is something I discovered: giving O to Kick creates "distortion"
+Original guide from Pain Perdu never included the WAV channel possibilities, and in the beginning I was sceptical to even put much modulation there because it's already really powerful on its own, but here is something I discovered: giving **"O"** modulation to Kick creates "distortion", and on synths can help create acidy melody, or just serving as another layer for your bass, choice is yours!
+**"O"** plays differently when instrument finished playing in "ONCE" mode OR when you turn WAV's volume down, and differently if you substain it on silent waveform.
+Newest LSDj turns off WAV channel once intrument finished playing, enabling Hum to continue on its own.
+When Hum plays over your waveforms, it's gonna be the loudest where distance between middle and top/bottom of the waveform is the greatest.
+KITs take biggest hit on the Gameboy's CPU, Dynamic synths being noticebly lighter on the available resources, and Manual Instruments being the lightest!

 ## Another look at the tables
+Looking at it the other way, 1 row in stock LSDj table is split into 4 in Overclocked version!
-Once again, all modulation happens 4 times faster, it's more than 4 bonus rows per table!
-Any modulation squished between those will let you achieve interesting results.
-On high speeds it more than 8-10!
+Any modulation squished into those will let you achieve interesting results. at extremely high tempos it's more than 8-10!

 ## LSDj Version Overclock differences: